 Where can I get cover?

-We’ve worked with Qdos for over a decade now on our business site network.
-They provide all types of cover for small companies – and are particularly well-known for their tax investigation package, which is surprisingly affordable.
+We’ve worked with Qdos for over a decade now on our business site network – and we use them for our own company insurance.
+They provide all types of cover for small companies – and are particularly well-known for their tax investigation package, which is surprisingly affordable (from £8.25 per month).
 You can find out more here.